Great Lakes Day 2015

 The HOW Coalition and the Canadian Embassy are hosting a reception on the evening of February 25, from 6-8pm.
 This event requires pre-registration which you can do on the HOW registration form.
 If you are not pre-registered, you will not be able to attend this event.
 Please make sure to bring a Government issued photo ID for access to the Embassy.
 Parking is not available.
 Guests, unless registered, will not be able to access the Embassy.
 There is a 300 person limit so please register soon.
 Walk-ins will not be allowed.
-Click here if you ONLY wish to register for the Canadian Embassy Reception and not other events.

 Great Lakes Congressional Breakfast Reception

 The Great Lakes Congressional Breakfast Reception will be held Thursday, February 26 from 8:15-9:45am (EST).
 The reception includes a continental breakfast sponsored jointly by the Great Lakes Commission and Northeast-Midwest Institute.
 Invited guests include members of the Great Lakes Congressional Delegation, Great Lakes governors, mayors and tribes, and congressional staff.

 Healing Our Waters members can take advantage of the reduced rate fee of $25 to attend the Congressional Breakfast.
 To register for the Congressional Breakfast please go to the Great Lakes Commission website at www.glc.org/greatlakesday and click on the Congressional Breakfast tab.
-Use the code 314 when registering.
-The Breakfast will be located in room 902 of the Hart Senate Office Buildling
+Use the code 285 when registering.
+Breakfast location will be Room 209, Hart Senate Building.

 Please note: Registering for the breakfast via HOW DOES NOT register you for the GLC meeting.
 If you would like to attend the Great Lakes Commission meeting you must register separately for that on the GLC website.